chipslays/porter/README.md

-# 🤵‍ Porter: PHP Websocket Server
+# 🤵‍ Porter: PHP Websocket Server/Client

 A simple wrapper over Workerman Websockets with channels and other stuff for PHP 8.1.